Synchrotron radiation by slowly rotating fermions

 The effect of rotation on the synchrotron radiation that we have reported in this letter is mostly classical as it stems from the peculiar form of the metric in the rotating coordinates.
 We expect that the quantum effects induced by rotation become prominent when the angular velocity becomes comparable or larger than the inverse magnetic length.

 In heavy-ion collisions, the direction of the magnetic field and the direction of rotation coincide.
-This implies that the synchrotron radiation by the positive charges must be significantly stronger than by the negative charges (rotating in the opposite direction).
-The formalism developed in this letter makes it possible to study the effect of rotation on the plasma electromagnetic radiation.
+This implies that the synchrotron radiation by the negative charges must be significantly stronger than by the positive charges.
+As a result, we expect that rotation significantly enhances the contribution of the synchrotron radiation to the total photon spectrum, as compared to the non-rotating case \cite{Tuchin:2014pka}.
+The formalism developed in this letter lays the foundation for the phenomenological applications that should be addressed in a dedicated work.

-In summary, we computed the effect of rigid rotation on the synchrotron radiation in the limit of relatively slow rotation.
+In summary, we computed the effect of rotation on the synchrotron radiation in the limit of relatively slow rotation.
 We argued that the effect of rotation is surprisingly strong which makes it amenable to experimental study.

 \acknowledgments This work was supported in part by the U.S. Department of Energy under Grant No.\ DE-FG02-87ER40371.